ejmahler/FractalGate/README.md

 ## License

-This code is available under the terms of the GPL v3
+This code is available under the terms of the GPL v3.

+The game's song (/Assets/Music/Last Level.mp3) is not included in the GPL v3 license - all rights are reserved for this track, and it may not be included with any redistribution of the code or compiled game